openSUSE/news-o-o/_posts/2011-09-06-opensuse-celebrates-beta-1-with-pizzabeta-parties.markdown

 ---
 author: Jos Poortvliet
+comments: true
 date: 2011-09-06 16:00:37+00:00
 layout: post
 link: https://news.opensuse.org/2011/09/06/opensuse-celebrates-beta-1-with-pizzabeta-parties/
+slug: opensuse-celebrates-beta-1-with-pizzabeta-parties
-title: "openSUSE celebrates Beta with BetaPizza Parties!"
+title: openSUSE celebrates Beta with BetaPizza Parties!
+wordpress_id: 10998
 categories:
 - Events
 ---

 [![Prosciutto, anchovy and onion pizza.](http://farm1.static.flickr.com/248/459381964_4d7141d15f_m.jpg)](http://www.flickr.com/photos/giovannijl-s_photohut/459381964/)

 The openSUSE community is happy to announce that the 6th Milestone of the upcoming release will be renamed [openSUSE 12.1 Beta](http://en.opensuse.org/Portal:12.1).
 This change in name reflects the state of this milestone, being ready for more extensive testing.
 After the beta, two release candidates will become available in quick succession before the final release.
 To celebrate the Beta release and give it a good workout, we call out on the community to organize Beta Pizza parties around the world!